fastai/fastai_old/CONTRIBUTING.md

     jsonlint-php example.ipynb

 but it's second best, since you may have a valid JSON, but invalid notebook format, as the latter has extra requirements on which fields are valid and which are not.

-### Autogenerate nb_*.py files

-* When you finish working on a notebook, make sure to run:

-    tools/build

-If you're on windows and don't have bash¸ please run this instead:

-    python tools\build

-This will convert any modified `dev_nb/*.ipynb` to `nb_*.py`.
-Do not modify any of the `nb_*.py` manually, since your changes will be overwritten by the autogenerator.

 ### Git: a mandatory notebook strip out